 Routine visits to our Arlington Heights dentist office allow Dr. Engelberg to spot dental problems early when conservative treatment options can be most effective.
 We may notice subtle changes in your gum tissue, the tongue’s appearance, or overall dental health that can indicate a larger health concern.
 Certain medical conditions may show early warning signs in the mouth, and early treatment can offer the best prognosis or avoid complications.

-Dr. Engelberg incorporates advanced digital technology into your routine dental care, including digital x-rays and Overjet AI software.
+Dr. Engelberg incorporates advanced digital technology into routine dental care, including digital x-rays and Overjet AI software.
 This combination of diagnostics allows our team to provide a more in-depth evaluation of your teeth and gums using digital imagery.
-Dr. Engleberg and our hygiene team will be able to visually present developing concerns, including tooth decay or gum disease.
+Dr. Engelberg and our hygiene team can visually present developing concerns, including tooth decay or gum disease.

 Dr. Engelberg considers himself a partner in your overall health care, emphasizing oral health’s important role in overall health and well-being.
 Routine visits enable us to get to know you, understand your concerns, and monitor your dental health.